 Combining both hiking and caving, the Son Doong Caves are about a four-day trek for experienced outdoorsmen and women.

-Tours can run around 4,000 for the four-day trek but sell out rather quickly.
+Tours can run around 4,000 for the four-day trek but sell out quickly.

 Bako National Park, Malaysian Borneo